IT20194208/AI-BASED-LIFE-MANAGEMENT-MOBILE-APLICATION-/README.md

 # AI-Base-Life-Management-Application
-life-management-application for managing people day to day life in busy world
+## Main Objectives
+### * Creating AI base mobile application for managing day today life of people an enhance the productivity and efficient .